Matthew C. Hansen

-Since 2006, I have implemented an innovative approach to teaching Shakespeare at the undergraduate level by incorporating a unique service-learning project as the structural and organizational core of the course.
+Since 2006, Matthew Hansen has implemented an innovative approach to teaching Shakespeare at the undergraduate level by incorporating a unique service-learning project as the structural and organizational core of the course.
 Service-learning is a teaching and learning methodology which fosters civic responsibility and applies classroom learning through meaningful service to the community.
 In this instance, students in ENGL 345 read, discuss and analyze — both in writing and through performance — Shakespeare’s plays.
 To aid students in still more deeply understanding Shakespeare’s language, characters, plots and storytelling conventions, and to reinforce how performance operates as a form of literary-critical interpretation, my students and I run a 6-7 week long after-school program, which I call “Shake It Up After School” (SIUAS) in three Boise elementary schools.
 Undergraduate students, under the shared guidance of myself and experienced student-leaders who serve as site directors at each individual school site, teach Shakespeare to fourth, fifth, and sixth grade students by helping them to learn, memorize, and perform an hour-long abridgment of one of Shakespeare’s plays.

 This work, in addition to defining important aspects of my professional identity as a teacher, contributes significantly to my scholarly identity.
 The approximately 20 individual productions of Shakespeare, performed by elementary-aged students in Boise Schools, the 4,000 plus hours of student service hours, and the more than $22,000 in external grant funds secured for and invested into this program over a decade mark it as a substantial form of what Ernest Boyer labels “the scholarship of engagement.”

 - Ph.D., English Literature, University of Nebraska-Lincoln, 2005